RisingStack/react-easy-state/README.md

 <a href="#platform-support"><img src="images/browser_support.png" alt="Browser support" width="450px" /></a>

 **NEWS:** v6.1.2 fixed a nasty memory leak.
-Please upgrade Easy State to v6.1.2+ if you use a v6.x version already.
+Please upgrade to v6.1.2+ if you use a v6.x version already.
 Thanks!

 <details>
 <summary><strong>Table of Contents</strong></summary>